3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;Am
 &nbsp;Do the shake, do the shake oh yeah!
 &nbsp;     <a class="magentaDom">F#7</a>
-&nbsp;And break it all
+&nbsp;And Break It All
 &nbsp;               <a class="magentaDom">B7</a>
-&nbsp;You listen me break it all
+&nbsp;You listen me Break It All
 &nbsp;               E      E7   E6   E     -clave de E &nbsp;We want you to come
 &nbsp;               E      E7   E6   E